 This recipe is absolutely easy enough for first-time bread makers!
 No bread machine required.

-What 5 ingredients are needed to make this bread?
+All you need is 5 ingredients to make this bread.

 Serve warm topping with butter.
 Want to go all out?
 Make your own butter!